 The medical staff administers the NAD Treatment in an individually formulated dosage based upon the patient’s medical history.
-The protocol for addiction treatment is typically eight to ten days, up to 10 hours a day, but may run longer for certain drug or drug-combination addictions.
+The protocol for addiction treatment is typically eight to ten days, The treatments average 6-10 hrs days 1-4 and 3-5 hrs days 6-10.
 The protocol for PTSD and other depression and anxiety disorders is generally only four days.

-Following discharge from the program, patients return to the Center for 30, 60 and 90 day follow-up assessments.
+Following discharge from the program, patients can return for 30, 60 and 90 day follow-up assessments.

 NOTE: For those who qualify, bed & breakfast is provided free of charge at our facility during treatment.
 Given the nature of addictions, the NAD Treatment is not a substitute for recovery – however, it is the beginning of the process of healing.
 Once the brain is restored to optimal function, the patient has the clarity of mind to engage in the recovery process with the ability to stop compulsive behaviors and make mindful choices that are self-supportive rather than self-destructive.